 Strickland Bay is huge and holds many surprises.
 There is a pearl farm, rivers, mangroves, reefs, beaches, islands, great fishing and has the massive “Graveyards” estuary on the northern side.
 The graveyard is so called because of the amount of pearl divers lost their lives and there are many shipwrecks in the area.
 You could spend a week in Strickland Bay alone without running out of things to do.
 Whirlpool Pass is the channel between Hidden Island and the mainland, the name says it all.
 Hidden Island has Silica beach that is as white and soft as flour; visitors here often spend a whole day just lazing around in the turquoise water.

 Silver Gull Creek is a gem.
 It has a permanent spring and was once a watering point for the iron ore mine on nearby Koolan Island.
 Phil and Marion sailed in mid 1990’s and created an oasis, aptly named The Squatters Arms, surrounding the old water tank that is now a swimming pool.
-Sadly Marion passed away a few years ago and with Marion’s and Phil’s blessing, Scottie now resides on the island.
-Scottie maintains the pipe to the wharf so that vessels may pull alongside to wash down and replenish supplies.
+Sadly Marion passed away a few years ago and with Marion’s and Phil’s blessing, Scottie was our host for two years on the island.
+Scottie has recently (late 2017) left Silver Gull to join us as crew,.
+Traditional Elders maintains the pipe to the wharf so that vessels may pull alongside to wash down and replenish supplies.
 There is a small amount of handmade jewellery and souvenirs in the hut for those who hanker for some retail therapy.
 There is old BHP water tank which is fed by a fresh water spring a great place to refresh overlooking Silver Gull Creek.
-Scottie is always keen for company and eager to share his stories and tales over a cold beer.
+Scottie is eager to share his stories of his two years and tales over a cold beer.

 Whirlpool passage divides Chambers and Hidden Islands in the Buccaneer Archipelago.
 A scenic stretch of water is a dramatic experience as the Oceanic sails through whirlpools.
 When there is peak tidal movement and tidal flows in excess of 10 knots, these sometimes violent whirlpools are created, however get there at the turn of the tide and it looks like a millpond and is spectacular viewing.